MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

 # Use RPA with Dynamics 365 Customer Service

-Automate common activities on Dynamics 365 Customer Service with Robotic Process Automation using Power Automate Desktop.
+Automate common activities on Dynamics 365 Customer Service with Robotic Process Automation using Power Automate.

 [Dynamics 365](https://dynamics.microsoft.com/) empowers your organization to deliver operational excellence, bringing delight to every customer.
 To make your use of Dynamics 365 even more productive, we are releasing the preview of free automation solutions that Dynamics 365 customers can use to automate common tasks.